Prosumma/CoreDataQueryInterface/README.md

 # Core Data Query Interface

-Core Data Query Interface is a type-safe, fluent, mostly immutable query library for working with Core Data.
+Core Data Query Interface is a type-safe, lazy, fluent, mostly immutable query library for working with Core Data.

 Which would you rather write?
 This…